Daytrips from Volcano Village

 Whittington Beach Park ☍ 35.5 miles from Volcano (42 min. drive)

 Discover remnants of a more prosperous time when the small town of Honuapo, just north of Naalehu, was still a bustling sugar cane center.
 Today all that’s left is the rusted skeleton of a shipping pier jutting into the bay at Whittington Beach Park.
-The park here offers magnificent views of the ocean, countryside, and the surrounding cliffs, as well as the odd glance of a Hawksbill turtle resting on the lava rocks or in the tide pools.
+The park here offers magnificent views of the ocean, countryside, and the surrounding cliffs, as well as the odd glance of a Hawksbill turtle resting in the tide pools.

 Ka Lae (South Point) ☍ 48.5 miles from Volcano (1 hr 3 min. drive)